momojoejoe/TicTacToe/README.md

 2. OSX
 ====

-1. Install git.
 - Go to https://help.github.com/articles/set-up-git to setup Git.

-1.1 Clone repo.
 - Clone this repo to your machine:

     git clone https://github.com/MuffinBandits/TicTacToe.git

-2. Install Maven.
 - Download Maven at http://maven.apache.org/download.cgi , unpack at a safe location.

-3. Make sure you have Java 7.
-    - To check which java version you have type: java -version
+- Make sure you have Java 7.
+To check which java version you have type: java -version

 If you don't have version 1.7_xx get  download Java version 7 JDK from http://www.oracle.com/technetwork/java/javase/downloads/index.html